Skip to content

 Our attack surfaces are updated daily.
 It’s that simple.
 We want to provide the best continuous attack surface discovery capabilities to ensure your organization is able to effectively close the visibility gap on potential vulnerabilities and secure exposures as quickly as possible.
 Each asset is accompanied by a discovery trail to help you understand how and why the asset was attributed to your organization.

-Attack Surface Discovery Path Graphic
+Screenshot of Attack Surface Discovery Path

 Automated Seed Discovery and Refresh